 A mountain that is easy enough for a day trip, but interesting enough to climb more than once.
 Go early season and climb in the dark, or risk being on the evening news.
 I experienced rock and ice fall and I summited before 8am each time.

 Via the south route and pearly gates.
 It figures that more and more climbers are using the old chute as the gates are getting steep with some menacing-looking rime ice hanging out there.
 Hit the trail around 1230am and just beat the sunrise at the top.
-It was down-right inspiring if I can sound like a hallmark card.
-An absolutely memorable, if windy, 20 minutes on the top with the sun coming up.
+Inspiring and absolutely memorable to watch the sun come up from up there.

 had to come back after an unsuccessful attempt the month before.
 We encountered perfect conditions and summited successfully.